 Any successful EDI 834 or any other transaction is the successful development and implementation of EDI.
 To begin with, the employment of efficient object naming conventions must be used.
 This practice can eliminate the need for redevelopment at a later time.

-Hiring an EDI mapping solution company can be helpful in building XML formats that are used by business or trading partners while retaining the investment in EDI infrastructure.
-The first and original form of EDI mapping used customized in-house software that creates a link between EDI and in-house ERP or accounting systems.
+Hiring an EDI mapping solution company can help build XML formats used by businesses or trading partners while retaining the investment in EDI infrastructure.
+The first and original form of EDI mapping used customized in-house software that links EDI and in-house ERP or accounting systems.
 However, this was quite an expensive and complex process.
-Thus, leading to the4 development of economical EDI mapping software.
-Companies adopted it on a large scale to eliminate any manual data entry tasks in the back-end systems.
+Companies adopted it on a large scale to eliminate manual data entry tasks in the back-end systems.

 Best Practices for EDI Mapping